 Senior Communications Manager, UCalgary Nursing

 Karen Cook is a communications generalist with more than 30 years’ experience working in both the private and public sectors.
 Her roles have included positions with the Red Cross, Western Canada Lottery Corporation and the Calgary Public Library.
 She discovered a passion for the field of post secondary education advancement (alumni, communications, event planning, fundraising, marketing) during her six years as a communications coordinator for the University of Manitoba.
-She joined the University of Calgary in 2001 and has not looked back: she is now Senior Manager, Communications in the Faculty of Nursing and has a dual reporting role to the dean and to the university’s University Relations department.
+She joined the University of Calgary in 2001 and has not looked back: she is now Senior Manager, Communications in the Faculty of Nursing and has a dual reporting role to the dean and to the university’s Office of Advancement.

 Cook is a proud alumna of UCalgary with a MA in Canadian Literature.
 She also has a BA (Hons) in English and a Certificate in Public Relations (Communications).